 Photography has a well established tradition of garnering support for the environmental movement in the 1970s and 1980 in Tasmania and this suggests that photography can thematize climate change by engaging the imagination and the emotions in a way that scientific information cannot.

-Today photography, as a part of a critical climate aesthetics, needs to help to provide glimpses into our future; one in which the climactic extremes that have shaped our past are set to intensify, bringing with them higher temperatures, longer and more frequent heatwaves, more severe flooding, increasingly catastrophic bushfires and hastening environmental breakdown of the sort already being experienced on the Great Barrier Reef and elsewhere.
+Today photography, as a part of a critical climate aesthetics, needs to help to provide glimpses into our future; one in which the climatic extremes that have shaped our past are set to intensify, bringing with them higher temperatures, longer and more frequent heatwaves, more severe flooding and increasingly catastrophic bushfires.
+The consequences is hastening environmental breakdown of the sort already being experienced on the Great Barrier Reef and the lower Darling River.